Information Technology Solutions

 Presentation not projecting

-Hold the Windows logo key Windows icon + P to open projection options on the sidebar, and then choose either of these options:
+1. Hold the Windows logo key Windows icon + P to open projection options on the sidebar.

 ← Back to the top of the page

 The PowerPoint default is set to switch back to an extended display after playing a video, but you must change the setting back to a duplicate display.
-Press the Windows logo key Windows icon + P to open projection options on the sidebar, and choose Duplicate to view your presentation on both your monitor and the projection screen.
+Press the Windows logo key Windows icon + P to open projection options on the sidebar, and choose Duplicate for your presentation on both your monitor and the projection screen.

 ← Back to the top of the page